-The exhibition, curated by Ersilia Vaudo (astrophysicist and chief diversity officer of the European Space Agency), will be the nerve center of the 23rd International Exhibition.
-An area whose boundaries will be hazy and permeable, and that will present more than a hundred works, projects and installations by international artists, researchers and designers dealing with the unknown.
+The exhibition, curated by Ersilia Vaudo, astrophysicist and Chief Diversity Officer of the European Space Agency, is the nerve center of the 23rd International Exhibition.
+An area whose boundaries are hazy and permeable, and that present more than a hundred works, projects and installations by international artists, researchers and designers dealing with the unknown.

-The themed show will include four special commissions that Triennale has handed to the Japanese artist Yuri Suzuki, the Italian designer Irene Stracuzzi, the US architects' collective SOM, and the Turkish-American artist Refik Anadol.
-As well as the commissioned works, the show will include a series of site-specific installations, including those produced by Andrea Galvani, Tomás Saraceno, Bosco Sodi, Protey Temen, Julijonas Urbonas and Marie Velardi.
+The themed show includes four special commissions that Triennale has handed to the Japanese artist Yuri Suzuki, the Italian designer Irene Stracuzzi, the US architects' collective SOM, and the Turkish-American artist Refik Anadol.
+As well as the commissioned works, the show includes a series of site-specific installations, including those produced by Andrea Galvani, Tomás Saraceno, Bosco Sodi, Protey Temen, Julijonas Urbonas and Marie Velardi.

-In addition, along the exposition route, also present will be four Listening Chambers, spaces in which sound becomes spoken words, and visitors can abandon themselves to the narrations of leading figures from the world of science.
-Thus, the neuroscientist Antonio Damasio will address the theme of the self and of conscience, the theoretical physicist Carlo Rovelli will deal with time, the philosopher of biology Telmo Pievani will reflect on the origin and theoretical physicist, Lisa Randall.
+In addition, along the exposition route, there are also four Listening Chambers, spaces in which sound becomes spoken words, and visitors can abandon themselves to the narrations of leading figures from the world of science.
+Thus, the neuroscientist Antonio Damasio addresses the theme of the self and of conscience, the theoretical physicist Carlo Rovelli deals with time, the philosopher of biology Telmo Pievani reflects on the origin and theoretical physicist, Lisa Randall.

-With a view to reuse and sustainability, the staging for the themed show – designed by Space Caviar and created by WASP will be wholly created with 3D printing.
-It will be produced in the spaces of Triennale by large printers on an architectural scale, using only natural materials, largely deriving from the food industry.
+With a view to reuse and sustainability, the staging for the themed show – designed by Space Caviar and created by WASP is wholly created with 3D printing.
+It was produced in the spaces of Triennale by large printers on an architectural scale, using only natural materials, largely deriving from the food industry.